MawiDev/mawi-react-app/README.md

 I have created this simple template with React, so that I have a ready-made base to start developing my projects.
 This way I can save time and be more productive.

+Write to me on Github with an issue or a pull request if you want to contribute to making the template more efficient, stable, and up-to-date.

 ### What I used
 - React, react-dom, react-router-dom
 - Tailwindcss, Postcss, Autoprefix